 Drizzled with a two-ingredient passionfruit icing while it’s still warm, means this cake is extra moist and extra flavourful.
 Best of all, it’s super simple to make!

-why you will love this recipe
+Why you will love this recipe

-- It’s quick and easy to make
+- Quick and easy: It’s surprisingly quick and easy to make.

-- It’s bursting with passionfruit flavour
+- Full of flavour: It’s bursting with passionfruit flavour.

-recipe testing
+Recipe testing

 Oh Passionfruit Cake, you!